danog/loop/README.md

 #### resume()

 Forcefully resume the loop from the outside.
-Returns a promise that is resolved when the loop is paused again.
+Returns a future that is resolved when the loop is paused again.

 ### SignalLoop